dynamsoft-docs/barcode-reader-docs-server/programming/cplusplus/api-reference/qr-code-details.md

 ---
 # CQRCodeDetails

-The `CQRCodeDetails` class represents the details of a QR Code barcode.
-It is derived from the `CBarcodeDetails` class and contains various attributes related to the QR Code barcode.
+The `CQRCodeDetails` class represents the details of a QR Code.
+It is derived from the `CBarcodeDetails` class and contains various attributes related to the QR Code.

 ## Definition